 Markus’s most memorable solo performances include Brian Ferneyhough’s legendary ‘Time and Motion Study 2’ at the Helsinki Festival and Sebastian Fagerlund’s ‘Stone on Stone’ as a soloist with Avanti!
 Chamber Orchestra conducted by Hannu Lintu.

-Markus has performed at major festivals and concert halls, including Kuhmo Chamber Music, Lucerne Festival, Salzburger Biennale, Tonhalle in Zurich, Berlin Filharmonie and Pekka Kuusisto’s Our Festival.
+As a chamber musician Markus has performed at major festivals and concert halls, including Kuhmo Chamber Music, Lucerne Festival, Salzburger Biennale, Tonhalle in Zurich, Berlin Filharmonie and Pekka Kuusisto’s Our Festival.
 He has premiered hundreds of new pieces and collaborated with renowned artists such as Ralf Gothoni, Cyprien Katsaris, Pierre Boulez, Sofia Gubaidulina, Jaime Martin, Alasdair Beatson, Thomas Demenga, Rainer Schmidt, Gordan Nikolic and Malin Broman.

 In 2011, the KLANG-concert series was born through Markus’ initiative at the Helsinki Music Centre.
 He is also a co-founder and co-director of Ristiveto Festival together with pianist Emil Holmström and violinist Eriikka Maalismaa.
 A committed and experienced pedagogue, Markus has recently been appointed as a senior lecturer at Tampere Music Academy.